10 Tangible & Thought-Provoking Ways To Practice Self-Love

-This may be more therapeutic than you initially think.
-Cleaning out your closet will help you not only clean your room up a bit but will positively affect your mind.
-Getting rid of old things will make room for new things to come into your life!
+Tidying is more therapeutic than you might think, and getting rid of old things will make room for new ones to come into your life.
 Cleansing your mind can sometimes work in the form of letting go of clothes, shoes, jewelry, etc., that remind you of a certain time in your life that links to a negative vibration.
 Don't chase what's already happened; love yourself enough to know the best is yet to come.

 We've all done it.
 Browsed through social media only to see our favorite media personalities in the middle of a photoshoot for their new books, just after they had awesome shopping sprees and right before the post about their engagements.
 WHAT?!
-I know it's hard to look at so many positive pics on the Internet or even in your own life and know that everyone has bad days.
-The next time you want to browse the web for reasons to feel bad about yourself, remember that you are perfect just the way you are; being in a pattern of compare and despair only makes you focus on the negative, when there's SO much to be grateful for.
+But remember that these positive pics on the Internet don't always tell the whole story, and everyone—yes, everyone—has bad days.

 7. Explore your spirituality.

-Faith is the foundation for self-love, no matter what you believe.
-Believing in something opens up your soul to the beauty of belief and trust.
-It will build your intuition and help you make decisions based on your gut.
+Faith is the foundation for self-love.
+Whether or not you're religious, believing in something opens up your soul to the beauty of belief and trust.
+It will build your intuition and help you make decisions based on your intuition.
 When you explore your spirituality, it will also take you on a journey to learning things about yourself, and those new thoughts, feelings, passions, and raw emotions will make you appreciate yourself for being authentically you.

 8. Do something you're good at.

 If this isn’t the ultimate self-esteem booster, I don’t know what is!
 Self-esteem and self-love often go hand in hand, and participating in a hobby you're good at will not only boost your endorphins but will bring out the best version of you.
 If you love to cook, then cook!
-If you love to run, then grab those sneakers, head outside, and run for your life.
+If you love to run, then grab those sneakers, head outside, and run.

 9. Find your happy place.

 Think of a place that makes it simple to just be.
-That means being able to sit quietly and embrace the here and now.
-Not thinking about what's due at work or what bills need to be paid, you owe this happy place to yourself.
-Self-love is all about connecting with yourself, and one of the easiest places to do that is your happy place.
+Sit quietly and embrace the here and now, not thinking about what's due at work or what bills need to be paid.

 10. Build your letting-go muscle.

-We're constantly holding on to things in our past, and it can tend to weigh heavy on our souls and even give us low self-esteem.
+We're constantly holding onto things in our past, which can weigh heavy on our souls and even give us low self-esteem.
 The more blocks we clear, the more we can really live big in the area of self-love.
 Although we may do this as a way to protect ourselves from hurting, it's really only holding us back from moving forward to reaching optimal self-acceptance and loving who we are.